 And despite the current challenges for dairying and the farm sector in general, the job outlook for his department’s graduating seniors is excellent, Weigel says.
 Virtually all UW–Madison dairy science students find jobs in the field when they graduate.

 “It’s not the easiest time, but our students are doing well.
-And they get first choice, because employers want our students,” he says.This entry was posted in Undergraduate student scholarships and tagged Dairy science by Nicole.
+And they get first choice, because employers want our students,” he says.This entry was posted in Undergraduate student scholarships and tagged Dairy science, student by Nicole.
 Bookmark the permalink.